Help for seniors from Kansas Agency on Aging centers.

 - Other services - Employment; Consumer Fraud; Social Security; Transportation; Senior Housing; public aid in Kansas, and more.

 For information on these or other services and programs, call the Kansas Department for Aging at their toll free number of 1-800-432-3535.
+That is the statewide number.
 Or stop by or call an office below.
+Each will offer assistance (financial aid, material goods, home care or respite services) and more to the residents in their city or county.

 Southeast KS, 1 West Ash, Chanute, KS 66720-1010, call 1-800-794-2440 or 620-431-2980.